junething/translatio/README.md

 Download the Translatio zip file from [releases](https://github.com/translatio-io/translatio/releases), and upload on the plugin page in your Wordpress admin panel.

 # Next Steps
-Head over to the [Wiki](https://github.com/junething/translatio/wiki) for full setup and use insttructions and expand your audience!
+Head over to the [Wiki](https://github.com/junething/translatio/wiki) for full setup and use instructions and expand your audience!

 ## Getting More Support